mauroservienti/milestone.github.io/_posts/tales-of-a-reservation.md

 In between steps one and two, a different order can change the status.
 Again, the only viable option is a transaction with a pessimistic lock—a no-go in a distributed system and probably a no-go in any scenario.

+We tend to question how hard it can be; it's only a matter of shipping a few boxes.
+In chatting with my colleague [David Boike](https://www.davidboike.dev/), he presented the following case:

+> Got a personal example that shows another possible layer of complexity for a Warehouse/Fulfillment service.
+I ordered a 14-piece security system on sale.
+So we're talking a base station, 2 keypads, a range extender, 2 indoor motion detectors, and 8 door/window contact sensors.
+This was all one SKU or one "item in cart" but it arrived in 5 different packages (some in plain brown boxes, some Amazon boxes, and one plastic Amazon shipping pouch) over the course of 3 days, all with one tracking number.
+One package originated from Florida, another two from different cities in Ohio, one from Wisconsin, another from Illinois.
+All for essentially one "product."

+In such a scenario, implementing the "an order can only be placed if all of the items have stock at that time" business rule is impossible.

 ### So what?

 There is no technical solution.
 The solution is turning to the business and ask the following question: